 Another big benefit to downgrading, besides avoiding an annual fee and keeping good credit history going, is that it works best for a lifetime of free travel.
 Why?
 Because you can become eligible and re-apply for most of the big rewards cards you’ve already had.
 That is, you can get the same card every couple of years.
 So if you downgrade the card, you will no longer officially hold that card and you will be ready to become eligible for another big bonus down the road.

 3. Cancel the card to avoid the fee.
-If you cannot make a change and want to avoid the annual fee, it’s a good idea to cancel as long as you have some long standing $0 annual fee cards as the backbone of your credit score.
+If you cannot make a change and want to avoid the annual fee, it’s a good idea to cancel as long as you have some long-standing $0 annual fee cards as the backbone of your credit score.
 Some people are concerned about their credit score.
-On average, if you have several cards, cancelling a card will only temporarily drop your score by a few points.
+On average, if you have several cards, canceling a card will only temporarily drop your score by a few points.

 How to change or cancel your card: It’s simple.
 Call the number on the back of your card.
 Let them know you’d like to downgrade (or cancel the card) because you don’t want to pay your annual fee.
 They may try to talk you into keeping the annual fee by offering some bonus points or a statement credit.
 If you feel like it’s worth doing, go for it.
 But most of the time, it’s better to continue as planned.